cda-tum/mqt-qcec/docs/source/Publications.rst

 Publications
 ============

 *QCEC* is academic software.
-Thus, many of its built-in algorithms have been published as scientific papers
+Thus, many of its built-in algorithms have been published as scientific papers.

 If you use *QCEC* in your work, we would appreciate if you cited :cite:labelpar:`burgholzer2021advanced`.